 Below is a list of items for which KAA may require payments to be made:

-Family dining: Family Dining is a big part of what we do at KAA.
-Students eat with others from their house each day, which helps strengthen relationships between year groups, develops social skills, prevents bullying and anxiety at lunch time over where to sit and, importantly, removes the need for anyone to queue.
-So, it is overwhelmingly a good thing!
+Family dining for Year 7 students: Family Dining is a big part of what we do at KAA.
+Year 7 students eat with others from their house each day, which helps strengthen relationships between year groups, develops social skills, prevents bullying and anxiety at lunch time over where to sit and, importantly, removes the need for anyone to queue.
+So it is overwhelmingly a good thing!
 Family Dining is paid for in advance (either weekly, monthly or for the full year).
-The total amount for 2016/17 (185 school days) is £410.
-This equals to £2.22 a meal, around £11 per week.
+The total amount for 2017/18 (174 school days) is £400.
+This equals to £2.30 a meal, around £11.50 per week.
 You can pay on ParentPay anytime or apply for free school meals – see FSM section.

 Break time catering: Students can buy snacks in the dining hall during break time when you add credit to your child’s account.
 Don’t forget to set up alerts on your account so you can top up when the balance is low.
-To help students with budgeting and provide certainty for parents that no unauthorized expenditure can be made, we no longer offer credit facilities so no student is able to purchase items with insufficient funds.
+To help students with budgeting and provide certainty for parents that no unauthorized expenditure can be made, we do not offer credit facilities so no student is able to purchase items with insufficient funds.
+There is also a daily spend limit so students cannot spend all their allowance at once.
+Remember that parents and carers can view daily expenditure in the ParentPay system.

 Equipment: Students are expected to wear the school tie and to have their school planner with them every day.
 If a student requires a new equipment item it must be purchased on ParentPay and collected at student Reception.